-Differentiating evacuation from depositional zones
+288 3.3 Differentiating evacuation from depositional zones

-Assuming data are resolute enough and the entire landslide is imaged, the measurement of landslide length should be straightforward as it is defined by the major morphological features of a landslide (i.e. the distance from headscarp to toe: Fig. 4).
-Thus, to a first order, the scale of a landslide should be consistently recorded between operators.
-Inconsistencies may arise, however, when attempting to demarcate where an evacuation zone ends and the deposit begins, as a higher degree of interpretation is required.
-Some of this subjectivity can be removed where observations based on multibeam data can be calibrated with seismic data (e.g. Figs 2 and 5).
-Changes in acoustic character and breaks in the continuity of seismic reflections provide valuable information on defining limits of intact stratigraphy, zones of removed sediment and disruption of transported sediment (e.g. Alves & Cartwright 2009;

-Alves et al. 2014; Strupler et al. 2017).
-While this enables better demarcation of evacuation and depositional zones, any measurement of length that is based solely on coarsely-spaced 2D seismic data (or 2D outcrops for that matter) will be an 'apparent' measurement, and is thus likely to be an underestimate.
-Seismic lines are rarely acquired perfectly along the axis of runout (e.g. Fig. 2).
-Moscardelli & Wood (2016) recognized this shortcoming in their morphometric analysis of landslides and took a simplistic approach to measure length (straight line distance measured from headscarp to downslope limit of deposit).
-Thus, any comparison of measurements based on coarsely-spaced 2D seismic with those made from multibeam or 3D seismic data results in an estimate that may be misleading unless the line spacing is close enough.
-For this reason, it is preferable that measurements are integrated where complementary multibeam and seismic datasets are available.
+289 Assuming data are resolute enough and the entire landslide is imaged, the measurement of landslide length should be straightforward as it is defined by the major morphologic features of a landslide (i.e. 290 the distance from headscarp to toe; Figure 4).
+Thus, to a first order, the scale of a landslide should be 291 292 consistently recorded between operators.
+Inconsistencies may arise, however, when attempting to demarcate where an evacuation zone ends and the deposit begins, as a higher degree of interpretation 293 is required.
+Some of this subjectivity can be removed where observations based on multibeam data 294 can be calibrated with seismic data (e.g. Figure 2 and 5).
+Changes in acoustic character and breaks in 295 296 continuity of seismic reflections provide valuable information on defining limits of intact stratigraphy, zones of removed sediment, and disruption of transported sediment (e.g. Alves et al., 2009 and 2013; 297 298 Strupler et al., 2017).
+While this enables better demarcation of evacuation and depositional zones, any 299 measurement of length that is based solely on coarsely-spaced 2D seismic data (or 2D outcrops for 300 that matter) will be an apparent measurement, and is thus likely to be an underestimate.
+Seismic lines 301 are rarely acquired perfectly along the axis of run-out (e.g. Figure 2).
+Moscardelli and Wood (2016) 302 recognised this shortcoming in their morphometric analysis of landslides and took a simplistic 303 approach to measure length (straight line distance measured from headscarp to downslope limit of 304 deposit).
+Thus, any comparison of measurements based on coarsely-spaced 2D seismic with those 305 made from multibeam or 3D seismic data results in an estimate and may be misleading unless the line spacing is close enough.
+For this reason, it is preferable that measurements are integrated where 306 307 complementary multibeam and seismic datasets are available.

-How and where to measure slope gradient
+3.4 How and where to measure slope gradient

 The measurement of slope gradient is important given the sensitivity of slope stability analysis and volume calculations to slope gradients.
 This is also crucial for seismic-based studies of buried landslides, as the velocities considered for distinct overburden intervals will affect the measured slope angles.
 The location and the distance over which measurements of slope gradient are made will greatly influence the result.
-Thus, it is important that the location and length over which slope gradient is measured are well documented, otherwise comparisons between studies may be meaningless.
+Thus, it is important that the location and length over which slope gradient is measured are well documented, otherwise comparisons between studies may bemeaningless.